genome/bfx-workshop/lectures/week_03/sequence-data-and-containers.md

 ## 7. Finally running FASTQC on the cluster

-Now that we've run the above command, we finally got all pieces in place: We have the tool we need (via the docker container) and the data is mounted.
+Now that we've run the above command, we finally have all the pieces in place: We have the tool we need (via the docker container) and the data is mounted.

 Let's move to the right directory: